Single-page applications present one of the most recent and most popular trends in the world of web development.

-Events are phenomens that are most often the result of something the user does, although they can also be caused by the system, browser, etc.
+Events are phenomena that are most often the result of something the user does, although they can also be caused by the system, browser, etc.

 Registering an event on an HTML element involves tying the event listener to the HTML element and defining the consequences of that event.

-In case there are a lot of HTML elements to which the event lister needs to be added, unnecessary resource consumption can occur.
+In case there are a lot of HTML elements to which the event listener needs to be added, unnecessary resource consumption can occur.

-Therefore, it is useful to use EVENT DELEGATION, a technique based on defining only one event lister on the parent element.
+Therefore, it is useful to use EVENT DELEGATION, a technique based on defining only one event listener on the parent element.

 To determine which element was the trigger of the event this technique uses the event target property.

-How is event delegation useful in single-page application?
+How is event delegation useful in a single-page application?

 Whenever possible, have one event handler on the document that will handle all events of a particular type.